jon-harper/OmniBox-docs/docs/index.md

 ## Current Status

-OmniBox is currently pre-1.0 but mature enough for everyday use.
+OmniBox is mature enough for everyday use, despite being pre-1.0.
 A complete OmniBox made of parts from one release is tested to fit and work.

 See the [Version History][current_release] page for information on the latest release, fixes, new features, and known issues.